pybind/pybind11/docs/classes.rst

         std::string bark() const { return "woof!"; }
     };

-There are two different ways of indicating a hierarchical relationship to
+There are three different ways of indicating a hierarchical relationship to
-pybind11: the first is by specifying the C++ base class explicitly during construction using the ``base`` attribute:
+pybind11: the first specifies the C++ base class as an extra template parameter of the :class:`class_`; the second uses a special ``base`` attribute passed into the constructor:

 .. code-block:: cpp